Humayra-Hayern/Work-Day-Scheduler/README.md

-# 05 Third-Party APIs: Work-Day-Scheduler
+# 05 Third-Party APIs: Work Day Scheduler
 For this project, I had to build a Calendar Application whilst utilising Moment.js, Bootstrap and jQueryUI.

 ## User Story